Marion, South Carolina: Court House

 A commission was appointed by the South Carolina Legislature to locate the site for a court house.
 Court was scheduled for the first Monday in March 1800.
 The court house was not complete, so it was held in a log building on Colonel Hugh Giles' plantation about two miles below Marion.
 The section was called Gilesboro or Gilesboro Court House for some time after.
 The Commissioners appointed to select the site for the Court House were offered land by several land owners in the vicinity, including Giles, but they chose and accepted four acres from Thomas Godbold, a grandson of Captain John Godbold.
 The present Court House was erected in 1854 and is the third Court House on or near the same site.

 During the Revolutionary War, the people of Marion County were divided in their loyalties.
 There were ardent Patriots under Col. Hugh Giles, Capt.
 John Dozier, Capt.
 Stephen Godbold and others.
 Maj.
 Micajah Ganey and Capt.
 Jessee Barfield led the Loyalists.
 Before the end of the war, most of the Loyalists had pledged allegiance to the colonists due to the activities of General Francis Marion in the area.
 The Revolutionary battles in the county were Port's Ferry, Blue Savannah and Bowling Green.

 During the American Civil War, Marion County was spared damage from Sherman's troops due to the Big Pee Dee River being at flood stage.
 The troops were unable to cross the river.
-The county fully participated in the reconstruction and in 1876 there were Red Shirt organizations in every township.
+The county fully participated in the reconstruction, and in 1876 there were Red Shirt organizations in every township.

 Railroad

 Marion County had several periods of growth.
 With the building and completion of the Wilmington to Manchester Railroad in 1854, business and transportation improved.
 Gen. W.W.
 Harllee was the first president of the railroad; the town of Florence, to the west of Marion, was named for his daughter.
-The second president was Col. William S. Mullins for whom the town of Mullins was named.
-Col. William S. Mullins- birth- 1824 Fayetteville, Cumberland County, North Carolina.
+The second president was Col. William S. Mullins, for whom the town of Mullins was named.